Daigas Group Code of Business Conduct

 17. Avoiding association with anti-social groups and individuals

-• ・Under no circumstance do we tolerate dealings with or giving favors to anti-social groups or individuals, including transactions without transfer of money or assets such as unreasonable discount.
+- ・Under no circumstance do we tolerate dealings with or favors to anti-social groups or individuals, including transactions involving unreasonable discounts or other benefits without the transfer of money or assets.

-18. Making tax payment and performing accounting practices properly
+18. Making tax payments and performing accounting practices properly

-• ・Acknowledging the importance of properly paying taxes for a corporate entity as a member of society, we maintain adequate knowledge on taxes and properly pay taxes.
+- ・Acknowledging the importance of paying taxes properly as a corporate entity and a member of society, we maintain adequate knowledge on taxation and ensure that we pay taxes properly.

-• ・We conduct appropriate accounting procedures in accordance with accounting regulations and operational manuals.
+- ・We conduct appropriate accounting procedures in accordance with regulations and operational manuals.

 April 1, 2021